 The Pavaglione lies just opposite the fortress.
-This 18th century building is an imposing square surrounded by loggias on its four sides; it used to host the silk worms market.
+This 18th century building is an imposing square surrounded by loggias on its four sides; it used to host the silk worm market.
 It still hosts a market which is six centuries old (on Wednesdays), as well as spectacular events.

-Next to the fortress lies the monument of Francesco Baracca (1936), the aviation hero of World War I; Lugo is also home to a dedicated museum that celebrates him.
+Next to the fortress lies the Monument of Francesco Baracca (1936), the aviation hero of World War I; Lugo is also home to a dedicated museum that celebrates him.

 The museum dedicated to Francesco Baracca is in the building where this aviation hero was born and holds a collection of his memorabilia and objects.
 It also houses the aircraft SPAD VII, with which Baracca achieved one of his victories in 1917; it boasts the famous coat of arms with the prancing horse.

 On the west side of the Pavaglione visitors will find Teatro Rossini, built by the architect F. Petrocchi between 1757 and 1759 and completed in 1761 by Antonio Galli Bibiena.
-This is the prototype of the Italian theatre; in 1859 it was named after Gioacchino Rossini.
+This is the prototype of the Italian theatre; in 1859 it was named after Gioachino Rossini.

-Just outside the town, on the south side, it’s worth visiting the 15th century oratory of Croce Coperta, with its interesting cycle of frescoes made by artists of the Ferrarese School in the 15th and 16th centuries.
+Just outside the town, on the south side, it’s worth visiting the 15th century Oratory of Croce Coperta, with its interesting cycle of frescoes made by artists of the Ferrarese School in the 15th and 16th centuries.